Tulipa sprengeri: The Captivating Sprenger Tulip

 The blossoms of Tulipa sprengeri are a vibrant and alluring bright red.
 The tepals, or petals, are long and pointed, creating an exquisite form.
 The outer petals display a brownish hue and are shorter in length, giving the flower a distinct funnel-shaped appearance.
 As the flower matures, the shape transitions into a star-like form.
 Tulipa sprengeri blooms in late spring, specifically in May and June, making it one of the later flowering tulips, adding a touch of elegance to the garden during this period.

-Tulipa sprengeri is named after Carl Sprenger (1846-1917) a German botanist.
-It was first published in 1894 by J. Gilbert Baker (1834-1920), an English botanist, he worked at the Royal Botanic Gardens, Kew from 1866 to 1899.
+Tulipa sprengeri was named in honor of Carl Sprenger (1846-1917), a notable German botanist who made significant contributions to the field.
+The official publication of this tulip species occurred in 1894 by J. Gilbert Baker (1834-1920), an esteemed English botanist known for his work at the Royal Botanic Gardens, Kew from 1866 to 1899.

 Tulipa sprengeri is renowned for its ease of cultivation.
 Follow these guidelines to successfully grow this captivating tulip: